Juniper/terraform-provider-mist/docs/resources/site_wlan.md

 <a id="nestedatt--dynamic_vlan"></a>
 ### Nested Schema for `dynamic_vlan`

-Required:
+Optional:

 - `default_vlan_ids` (List of String) Default VLAN ID(s) can be a number, a range of VLAN IDs, a variable or multiple numbers, ranges or variables as a VLAN pool.
 Default VLAN as a pool of VLANS requires 0.14.x or newer firmware

-Optional:

 - `enabled` (Boolean) Requires `vlan_enabled`==`true` to be set to `true`.
 Whether to enable dynamic vlan
 - `local_vlan_ids` (List of String) VLAN_ids to be locally bridged
 - `type` (String) standard (using Tunnel-Private-Group-ID, widely supported), airespace-interface-name (Airespace/Cisco). enum: `airespace-interface-name`, `standard`